 (1) It is sufficient compliance with these rules in relation to a document that is required to be in accordance with a form in Schedule 1 if the document is substantially in accordance with the form required or has only such variations as the nature of the case requires.

-(2) Without limiting subrule (1), a registrar must not reject a document for filing only because a term used to describe a party in the document differs from the term used in these rules.
+(2) Without limiting subrule (1), the Principal Registrar must not reject a document for filing only because a term used to describe a party in the document differs from the term used in these rules.

 [Rule 1.7 amended: Gazette 27 Feb 2018 p.
-625.]
+625; SL 2021/121 r.
+5.]

 1.8.
 Court’s power to give directions